ArvindBhogal/rhythmgame/README.md

 Song 4: Hard (8)
 Song 5: Medium (4)

-This line is also a separate paragraph, but...
+___

-This line is only separated by a single newline, so it's a separate line in the *same paragraph*.
+### Author's Notes (2022-09-15) ###

 ___

+Took me a while, but I was able to make an app and actually 'release' it.
+Of course, there's still a lot of stuff to change up, but this is a good place for me to start off.
 There's still quite a lot of things I want to do for this, but for now here's the initial version to show the concept.
+For now, if you do download the game, I hope you enjoy what little there is to it.

 [here]: https://github.com/ArvindBhogal/rhythmgame/releases/tag/v1.0-alpha